-When it comes down to it, we’re all users.
-No, not the manipulators who want to steal someone’s time, money or ideas.
-Rather, the everyday people who use technology.
+In the end, we’re all users.
+No, not the manipulators who want to steal someone’s time, money, or ideas, but the everyday people who use technology.
 Those of us that create solutions from tech often take users for granted or consider them with disdain when we see the ‘mistakes’ they make while ‘using’ our latest product.
-But we all know what it’s like to be left adrift by technology that hasn’t been well thought out, or whose developers have made assumptions about us that are ill-founded at best.
-This article sheds light on tech from the users’ end, which can serve as a guide when we’re designing something that has the goal of having someone do business with us online.
+But we all know what it’s like to be left adrift by technology that hasn’t been well thought out or whose developers have made assumptions about us that are ill-founded at best.
+This article sheds light on tech from the users’ end, which can serve as a guide when we’re designing something with the goal of someone doing business with us online.
 The quick take-aways?
 Make it easy, put yourself in their place, and never call your customers ‘dumb.’

 Read full article: http://bit.ly/1ORqWOQ

 Should the button read, “add to cart,” or “add to basket?”
-Designers often struggle, trying to do something new, something more accurate, or something just for the sake of doing someting.
-None of this matters to users though, who just want conventions, consistency and simplicity so they can do what they need to do on the web without having to think.
-Once someone has to think, an interface is no longer intuitive and we provide a great reason for people to click elsewhere.
-But if you respect users’ desire to “scan, click, and go,” you’ll delight them with the experience.
-Be careful about breaking conventions and you’ll avoid tripping up your visitors.
+Designers often struggle trying to do something new, something more accurate, or something just for the sake of doing something.
+None of this matters to users though, who just want conventions, consistency, and simplicity to do what they need to do as quickly as possible.
+Once someone has to think, the interface is no longer intuitive, and we provide a good reason for the user to click elsewhere.
+But if you respect users’ desire to “scan, click, and go,” you’ll delight them with a good experience.
+And if you’re careful to not break conventions, you’ll avoid tripping up your visitors.